Small Groups

 solo in the sanctuary?

 Lectio Divina is a way of reading scripture that is reflective, meditative, receptive, and responsive.
+It takes place from August to June, with a break in the summer.

 With Lectio Divina, we read for transformation, not merely information.
 It’s a kind of reading that, instead of being comprehensive, is a little slower, and perhaps more in-depth.
 It’s less academic than personal as we read with our hearts, seeking to let God speak to our everyday experiences, through Scripture, and one another.